janvimojidra/ecommerce-dashboard/README.md

 ---

 ## How to Run
-1. Open the notebook `ecommerce_datafilter.ipynb` in Google Colab or Jupyter Notebook.
+1. Open the notebook `ecommerce_datafilter.ipynb` in Google Colab.
 2. Ensure the dataset `sales_data.xlsx` is in the same folder or upload it when prompted in Colab.
 3. Run all cells to view KPIs, charts, and insights.